 Innovate.
 Investigate.
 Inspire.
 Plymouth State’s Doctor of Education in Learning, Leadership, and Community creates an environment for students to engage in collaborative inquiry, focused scholarship, and applied research.
 The Doctor of Education is a degree oriented to the improvement of professional practice by extending the knowledge, expertise, and skill of candidates through the application of research to leadership issues.

 Experienced practitioners and professionals, including teachers, administrators, counselors, and individuals in higher education, related community agencies, and organizations, will be prepared to become system leaders and agents of change in their communities and will be ready to advance in their professional careers.
 It is expected that students typically will complete the coursework and dissertation within a four- to six-year period; a total of eight years is allowed with approval.

-Plymouth State University is accredited by the New England Association of Schools and Colleges (NEASC) and formed the first EdD cohort in 2009.
+Plymouth State University is accredited by the New England Commission on Higher Education (NECHE) and formed the first EdD cohort in 2009.

 |A graduate-level research design course|

 Specialization Component Courses – 27 credits

 |Students select coursework based on professional goals, certification needs, and interests.
 In some instances, career goals may require a degree program in excess of 60 credits; therefore, consultation with an academic advisor prior to taking courses is essential.
 Course selection must have the approval of the academic advisor and the doctoral program coordinator.